sohanatrana/sohanatrana/README.md

 📧 Email&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;: sohanatrana@gmail.com</br>
 📘 Facebook&nbsp;: [sohan.rana.52090](https://www.facebook.com/sohan.rana.52090)</br>
 🐦 Twitter (X): [sohanrana101](https://x.com/sohanrana101)</br></br>

+# Recent Activity:
+I have applied IsDB BISEW scholarship program to get job in IT sector.
+With my education background, it's not possible to get security field job without bachelor in computer science & technology.
+Now a days it's possible for IsDB to get IT job of non IT backgound student, That's why i willing to complete the course with deep learning and get a suitable job.
+By the i applied <h2>IsDB round 67 and my application ID: 1291933</h2>

 ## 🧠 Skills & Expertise
 ### My learning journey has been comprehensive, covering a wide array of cybersecurity domains: